Ralph Stacey and the End of Managed Change

 1. There Is No System to Design

-The foundational assumption shared by most management thinkers including Senge is that a leader can, in some meaningful sense, observe the organisation and act upon it.
-Senge’s Learning Organisation asks you to see the system and redesign it.
-Drucker’s (as we will see) systematic abandonment asks you to evaluate existing processes and stop the ones that no longer serve.
-In each case, someone stands outside the pattern and makes a judgment about it.
+The foundational assumption shared by most management thinkers, including Senge, is that a leader can, in some meaningful sense, observe the organisation and act upon it.
+Senge’s learning organisation asks you to see the system and redesign it.
+Deming’s appreciation for a system asks you to understand the interactions between parts.
+In each case, someone stands outside the pattern and makes a judgement about it.

 Stacey argues this is a metaphysical impossibility.
 There is no position outside the web of interaction from which to observe it, because you are the interaction.
-The CEO publishing an AI strategy is not programming a machine; she is making a gesture from within a web of relationships, and that gesture will be received, interpreted, distorted, resisted, and adapted by thousands of people whose responses she cannot predict.
-The belief that she is “driving transformation” is not strategic confidence, it is a defence mechanism against the anxiety of not being in control.
+The senior technology leader publishing an AI strategy is not programming a machine.
+She is making a gesture from within a web of relationships, and that gesture will be received, interpreted, distorted, resisted, and adapted by thousands of people whose responses she cannot predict.
+The belief that she is “driving transformation” is not strategic confidence.
+It is a defence mechanism against the anxiety of not being in control.

-This is where Stacey parts company most sharply with Senge (see article above).
-Senge’s Fifth Discipline proposes that leaders can learn to see systemic patterns and redesign them; that the Learning Organisation is something you can build through the disciplines of systems thinking, mental models, shared vision, team learning, and personal mastery.
+This is where Stacey parts company most sharply with Senge.
+Senge proposes that leaders can learn to see systemic patterns and redesign them; that the learning organisation is something you can build through disciplines applied from a position of diagnostic clarity.
 Stacey’s response is that the designer is inside the system being designed.
-The act of “seeing the pattern” is itself shaped by power dynamics, ideological assumptions, and identity anxieties that the designer cannot fully access or even be conscious of.
+The act of “seeing the pattern” is itself shaped by power dynamics, ideological assumptions, and identity anxieties that the designer cannot fully access.
 You cannot design a culture.
 You can only participate in the conversations that are the culture.
+This positions Stacey as the strongest statement of what runs through the entire series: the organisation is not a machine to be fixed, a system to be redesigned, or a culture to be installed.
+It is an ongoing pattern of interaction, and the pattern changes only when the interactions change.

 2. Plans Are Gestures, Not Blueprints

-Mintzberg provides support for Stacey’s theoretical argument.
-Mintzberg’s research demonstrated that most realised strategy is emergent — it arises not from deliberate planning but from the accumulation of decisions and actions that form a pattern over time.
+Mintzberg provides the empirical support.
+His research demonstrated that most realised strategy is emergent: it arises not from deliberate planning but from the accumulation of decisions and actions that form a pattern over time.
 What the organisation actually does is always a combination of what it intended and what emerged from its responses to events, opportunities, and surprises.
-Where Mintzberg frames this as an empirical finding about strategy formation, Stacey argues it is an ontological truth about human interaction: emergence is not a feature of strategy that can be managed it is the fundamental nature of all organised human activity.
-(If you like this, you’re going to love Heidegger when we get to him!)
+Where Mintzberg frames this as an empirical finding about strategy formation, Stacey argues it is an ontological truth about human interaction.
+Emergence is not a feature of strategy that can be managed.
+It is the fundamental nature of all organised human activity.

 Your forty-seven-page AI transformation roadmap is not a strategy.
 It is an intended strategy, a gesture, that will provoke responses from every part of the organisation.
 Some of those responses will be supportive.
 Many will be defensive.
 Some will be creative adaptations that no one anticipated.
-The teams quietly using Claude to solve real problems outside the accepted process are not (necessarily) non-compliant; they are the emergent strategy trying to tell you where the value is.
-Stacey would say, “pay attention to those responses.”
+The teams quietly using AI to solve real problems outside the sanctioned process are not non-compliant.
+They are the emergent strategy trying to tell you where the value is.
+Weick would add that these teams are engaged in the sensemaking that the plan cannot do for them: they are acting, observing what happens, and constructing meaning retrospectively from their experience.
+The formal plan, by contrast, attempts to construct meaning prospectively, which is precisely what complexity makes impossible.

 3. Anxiety Is the Centre, Not the Periphery

 Where Argyris identifies defensive routines as blocks to organisational learning, Stacey places anxiety at the very centre of why transformations stall.
-His argument goes deeper than Argyris: it is not merely that people defend against the discomfort of having their reasoning or legitimacy challenged.
+His argument goes deeper: it is not merely that people defend against having their reasoning challenged.
 It is that all significant change threatens identity.
 The question people are actually asking is not “Do I agree with the strategy?” but “Do I still belong here?” and “Am I still competent?”

-When you tell a senior architect that their role is evolving from designing systems to writing specifications for AI agents, you are not ONLY asking them to learn a new skill.
+When you tell a senior architect that their role is evolving from designing systems to writing specifications for AI agents, you are not only asking them to learn a new skill.
 You are disrupting the routines that provide their sense of professional identity, their daily experience of competence, and their understanding of what it means to do their job well.
-Giddens would call this a threat to ontological security; the basic sense of continuity and order that people need to function.
+Giddens would call this a threat to ontological security: the basic sense of continuity and order that people need to function.
+Bourdieu would call it capital devaluation: the accumulated expertise that provided professional standing and daily meaning is losing its value as the field shifts beneath it.
 The anxiety this produces is not irrational.
 It is the entirely predictable response to having your identity disrupted, and it will express itself as resistance regardless of how compelling the business case is.

-Stacey argues that you cannot remove this anxiety and that attempting to do so through reassurance, “change champions,” (shudder) or upbeat communications is dishonest and counterproductive.
+Stacey argues that you cannot remove this anxiety and that attempting to do so through reassurance, change champions, or upbeat communications is dishonest and counterproductive.
 What you can do is contain it.
 Leadership in Stacey’s framework is not about solving the problem of anxiety but about holding the space for it to be expressed without destroying the group.
-This is the opposite of the “psychological safety” discourse that treats safety as a designed condition.
-For Stacey, the capacity to tolerate anxiety is not a feature of the environment, it is a quality of the ongoing interaction between people, and it must be continuously accomplished, not installed.
+This is not the same as “psychological safety” treated as a designed condition.
+For Stacey, the capacity to tolerate anxiety is a quality of the ongoing interaction between people.
+It must be continuously accomplished, not installed.
+Heifetz names the same task from a different angle: the leader must regulate the distress, keeping it high enough to motivate change but not so high that it overwhelms the capacity to function.
+The holding environment is not a room or a policy.
+It is the quality of attention the leader brings to the interaction.

 4. Learning Happens in the Shadows

 If the formal plan is just a gesture, where does organisational learning actually happen?
-Stacey locates it in the informal, shadow conversations that occur in the margins — the hallway discussions, the venting sessions, the “subversive” lunch meetings where people say what they actually think rather than what the official narrative requires.
+Stacey locates it in the informal, shadow conversations that occur in the margins: the hallway discussions, the venting sessions, the unofficial groups where people say what they actually think rather than what the official narrative requires.

-This directly challenges the managerialist assumption that learning can be designed and governed.
+This directly challenges the assumption that learning can be designed and governed.
 When organisations establish formal “Communities of Practice” or “Innovation Labs,” they are attempting to capture the generative quality of informal conversation within a formal structure.
 Stacey warns that as soon as you formalise it, you kill the very spontaneity that made it generative.
-The community of practice that formed organically around a shared problem — the developers who started experimenting with AI pair programming, the business analysts who began testing specification-driven approaches — was generative precisely because it was outside the formal power structure.
+The community that formed organically around a shared problem, the developers who started experimenting with AI pair programming, the business analysts who began testing specification-driven approaches, was generative precisely because it was outside the formal power structure.
 Put it on an org chart, give it a budget and a reporting line, and you have converted a living conversation into a bureaucratic programme.

-The practical implication is counterintuitive but actually rather obvious to all in large organisations.
+The practical implication is counterintuitive but obvious to anyone who has spent time in a large organisation.
 If you want to know how your AI transformation is really going, stop reading the dashboards and start listening to the conversations people have when they think nobody important is in the room.

 5. From Driver to Skilled Participant

 If you cannot design the system, predict the outcome, or control the culture, what is left for the leader to do?
 Stacey redefines leadership as skilled participation.
-The leader is not an architect standing above the organisation but a participant with an albeit louder voice.
-They are someone whose gestures carry more weight because of the power they hold, but who is no less caught up in the pattern than anyone else.
+The leader is not an architect standing above the organisation but a participant whose gestures carry more weight because of the power they hold, but who is no less caught up in the pattern than anyone else.

-Legitimising Dissent: allowing the inevitable anxiety and conflict to surface publicly rather than driving it underground.
-This is where Stacey aligns with Argyris.
-The “undiscussables” must become discussable.
-Argyris frames this as a skill deficit that can be trained (Model II behaviour) but Stacey frames it as a political act that involves actively redistributing power.
-Making the undiscussable discussable is not merely a matter of better communication technique.
-It requires someone with sufficient power to make it safe for others to speak, and sufficient courage to tolerate what they say.
+Third, legitimising dissent: allowing the inevitable anxiety and conflict to surface publicly rather than driving it underground.
+This is where Stacey aligns with Argyris: the undiscussables must become discussable.
+But Stacey frames this not as a skill deficit that can be trained but as a political act that involves redistributing power.
+Making the undiscussable discussable requires someone with sufficient power to make it safe for others to speak, and sufficient courage to tolerate what they say.
+Follett, writing a century ago, saw exactly this: her insistence on integration over domination, on conflict as a resource rather than a problem, describes the disposition that skilled participation requires.
+The organisation that can use conflict productively, that can hold competing perspectives in tension long enough for a solution neither party had imagined to emerge, has the interaction quality that Stacey describes.
+The organisation that must resolve conflict through hierarchy, compromise, or suppression does not.

 6. The Courage to Not Know

-Stacey takes away many of our well-worn conceptual tools.
-He tells us that the desire for a tool is itself a symptom of anxiety and a defence against the uncertainty of not knowing what will happen.
-The strategic roadmap, the maturity model, the governance framework, the transformation programme with its RAG statuses and milestone reviews are all, in Stacey’s analysis, sophisticated ways of pretending we know what we are doing.
-Ouch.
+Stacey takes away many of the tools that leaders reach for.
+He argues that the desire for a tool is itself a symptom of anxiety and a defence against the uncertainty of not knowing what will happen.
+The strategic roadmap, the maturity model, the governance framework with its RAG statuses and milestone reviews: these are, in Stacey’s analysis, sophisticated ways of pretending we know what we are doing.

-Stacey invites you to step into the complexity authentically; to acknowledge that while you are influential, you are not in control.
-That while you can participate skilfully, you cannot ensure the outcome and that the quality of the conversations you have matters more than the quality of the plan you wrote.
+Stacey invites you to step into the complexity authentically: to acknowledge that while you are influential, you are not in control.
+That while you can participate skilfully, you cannot ensure the outcome.
+And that the quality of the conversations you have matters more than the quality of the plan you wrote.
+This is the hardest thing this series asks of leaders, because it requires surrendering the identity of the person who knows, and becoming the person who participates honestly in the not-knowing from which the future is constructed.

 (An Organisational Prompt is something you can do now....)